The beginnings of a new Thanksgiving tradition

 - ¼ to ½ minced fresh parsley

-- 1 tsp dried sage or 1 tbsp fresh
+- 1 teaspoon dried sage or 1 tablespoon fresh

-- 1 tsp dried thyme or 1 tbsp fresh
+- 1 teaspoon dried thyme or 1 tablespoon fresh

 - ¼ freshly grated or ground nutmeg